 More recently, I began to take inspiration from certain YouTubers who started to use trail cameras to capture even more elusive wildlife on photo and video.
 It’s quite common to see a Go Pro put to use as a great way to capture a time lapse of the stars when camping.
 Some time ago I discovered the beauty of the Go-pro for myself, picking up a Go Pro Hero 5 for both documenting my camping and walking but also for motorbike adventures.
 The Go Pro is great with it’s wide angle lens to make viewers feel immersed in your video, but to film something all night, you need to protect it from the cold as it’s small form factor and battery is drains fast and keeping it charged with an external battery pack is an added chore.
 Also without night vision, it’s understandably poor in low light levels.
 Trail cams might be much less widespread but are purpose made with motion detectors to specifically video wildlife, usually at night too, where they use their inbuilt night vision.

 Trail cams can be bought fairly cheap as they are simple in design and dedicated for trail use.
-I opted for something more random – a 3g wireless security camera rather than a trail camera.
-This sort of camera seems like an odd choice, but the Reolink Go I use is wireless, can be solar powered and uses a mobile sim.
+I opted for something more random – a security camera rather than a trail camera.
+This sort of camera seems like an odd choice, but the Reolink Go is a 4G/3G camera which connects to the 4G LTE network if available so uses mobile sim and can be solar powered with a separate solar panel.
 The mobile connection means that data can be streamed live to your phone and you can be notified whenever the camera is triggered and starts recording.
-This is great for wildlife watching, even in the daytime as you can set up and watch animals from afar without a zoom lens.
+This is great for wildlife watching, even in the daytime, as you can set up and watch animals from afar without a zoom lens.
 You can even camp nearby and be awoken to watch any wildlife live as the camera is triggered!
 Recording in HD is essential so you have image room to play with in editing since animals are unpredictable and don’t pose for the best shot.

 For wildlife camping, I go for a local woodland area where I know deer can be found along with badgers, foxes, rabbits, buzzards, squirrels and so on.
 It’s a place I like to hang out and chill so I know it’s a great place for setting things up to film while wild camping or for leaving the camera hidden and coming back for it in the morning.